Skip to main content

 -Lisa Hamilton, President and CEO of the Annie E. Casey Foundation

-The 2024 Data Book shows improvement nationally on 5 of the 16 factors compared to 2019 or other pre-pandemic years.
-The top ten states for overall child wellbeing are New Hampshire, Massachusetts, Utah, Vermont, Minnesota, New Jersey, Iowa, Connecticut, Nebraska and North Dakota.
-Regionally, the upper Midwest has the most states with high rankings in wellbeing, with Appalachian and Southern states continuing to have the lowest rankings.
+The 2025 Data Book shows improvement nationally on 7 of the 16 factors compared to 2019 or other pre-pandemic years.
+The top ten states for overall child wellbeing are New Hampshire, Vermont, Massachusetts, Utah, Minnesota, North Dakota, New Jersey, Connecticut, Iowa, Nebraska, Wisconsin and Colorado.

 View the full list of state rankings here.